-Investigation on Hydrodynamic Flow Characteristics in Helical Coils with Ovality and Wrinkles
+Investigation of Hydrodynamic Flow Characteristics in Helical Coils with Ovality and Wrinkles

-Govindaraj Periasamy^{1,} - Senthilkumar Mouleeswaran2 - Prabhu Raja Venugopal1 - Chellapandi Perumal3 1 PSG College of Technology, Department of Mechanical Engineering, India 2 PSG College of Technology, Department of Production Engineering, India 3 Indian Institute of Technology Madras, Department of Applied Mechanics, India
+Govindaraj Periasamy^{1,} - Senthilkumar Mouleeswaran2 - Prabhu Raja Venugopal1 - Chellapandi Perumal3

-The forming of helical coils using rolling process results in geometrical irregularities, namely, wrinkles and ovality that are likely to influence the hydrodynamic behavior of flow field inside the coil in applications such as air generators.
-In this study, the above behavior was investigated by experimental and numerical analyses considering the heat exchanger used in dry air generator.
-In experimental analysis, a three-turn copper helical coil with wrinkles and ovality was investigated for estimating the global hydrodynamic characteristics inside the helical coil and the results were compared with that of ideal geometry of coil without wrinkles and ovality.
-The effect of wrinkles was assessed through friction factor and the corresponding equivalent surface roughness was found to increase by 5.7 times owing to the presence of wrinkles in helical coil.
-Numerical simulation was carried out for determining the pressure distribution, velocity distribution and secondary flow inside the helical coil with multiple wrinkles was considered for numerical simulation to investigate the localized effects of wrinkles on the flow field behavior.
-The analysis in the vicinity of wrinkles revealed negative pressure development during flow, which in turn would cause recirculation and cavitation that are undesirable.
+1PSG College of Technology, Department of Mechanical Engineering, India 2PSG College of Technology, Department of Production Engineering, India 3Indian Institute of Technology Madras, Department of Applied Mechanics, India

+The forming of helical coils using a rolling process results in geometrical irregularities (wrinkles and ovality) that are likely to influence the hydrodynamic behaviour of the flow field inside the coil in applications such as air generators.
+In this study, the above behaviour was investigated by experimental and numerical analyses considering the heat exchanger used in dry air generators.
+In experimental analysis, a three-turn copper helical coil with wrinkles and ovality was investigated to estimate the global hydrodynamic characteristics inside the helical coil.
+The results were compared with that of the ideal geometry of a coil without wrinkles and ovality.
+The effect of wrinkles was assessed through friction factor, and the corresponding equivalent surface roughness was found to increase by 5.7 times, owing to the presence of wrinkles in the helical coil.
+Numerical simulation was conducted to determine the pressure distribution, velocity distribution, and secondary flow inside the helical coil; the results were validated with experimental data.
+A critical portion of the helical coil with multiple wrinkles was considered for numerical simulation to investigate the localized effects of wrinkles on the flow field behaviour.
+The analysis in the vicinity of wrinkles revealed negative pressure development during flow, which in turn would cause re-circulation and cavitation that are undesirable.
 Keywords: helical coil, flow characteristics, ovality, wrinkles, computational fluid dynamics

-Highlights:
+Highlights

-- The effect of wrinkles and ovality on the flow field in a copper helical coil was investigated by experimental and numerical analysis - The maximum ovality in helical coil was found to be 3.2 % and it does not have significant effect on the hydrodynamic characteristics of the flow field. - The wrinkles contribute significantly to the pressure drop in the helical coil; the maximum pressure drop was doubled due to the presence of wrinkles when Reynolds number (R_e) attains 100,000. - The effect of wrinkles was assessed through friction factor and the corresponding equivalent surface roughness was found to increase by 5.7 times owing to the presence of wrinkles in helical coils. - The numerical analysis of critical portion of the helical coil exhibited local damage mechanisms such as cavitation due to negative pressure developed in the vicinity of wrinkles.
+- The effect of wrinkles and ovality on the flow field in a copper helical coil was investigated by experimental and numerical analysis. - The maximum ovality in a helical coil was found to be 3.2 %, and it does not significantly affect the hydrodynamic characteristics of the flow field. - The wrinkles contribute significantly to the pressure drop in the helical coil; the maximum pressure drop was doubled due to the presence of wrinkles when the Reynolds number (Re) attains 100,000. - The effect of wrinkles was assessed through the friction factor, and the corresponding equivalent surface roughness was found to increase by 5.7 times owing to the presence of wrinkles in helical coils. - The numerical analysis of the critical portion of the helical coil exhibited local damage mechanisms, such as cavitation due to negative pressure developed in the vicinity of wrinkles.